-Year Ended December 31, 2013 Year Ended December 31, 2012

-Audit Fees 1 21,883,050 19,180,818

-Audit-Related Fees 2 3,349,415 3,591,842

-Tax Fees 3 1,306,939 807,927

-All Other Fees 4 1,535,396 2,127,654
+Year Ended December 31, 2014 Year Ended December 31, 2013 Audit Fees 1 Audit-Related Fees 2 Tax Fees 3 All Other Fees 4 Total 25,974,566 4,499,017 1,244,598 4,787,878 36,506,059 21,883,050 3,349,415 1,306,939 1,535,396 28,074,800

-Total 28,074,800 25,708,241

-Audit Fees: These audit fees are for the audits of the financial statements of Lifeco and its subsidiaries and other services normally provided by the external auditor in connection with statutory and regulatory filings.
-These fees also include amounts for the audits of the financial statements of the segregated funds of Lifeco's insurance subsidiaries, for the audits of the financial statements of registered or unregistered funds and other investment products managed by subsidiaries of Lifeco, and for the audits of the financial statements of partnerships to which Lifeco, its subsidiaries or the segregated funds of Lifeco's insurance subsidiaries are a party.

-- 2. Audit-Related Fees: These audit-related fees include fees for reviews of securities filings and other services related to financings of Lifeco and/or its subsidiaries, including information barrier audits or reviews.
-These fees also include amounts for the reviews of interim financial statements of Lifeco and/or its subsidiaries, for the audits of pension plans of subsidiaries of Lifeco, and for audits/specified procedures mainly related to regulatory filings, internal controls, benefit plans, and managed properties. - 3.
-Tax Fees: These tax fees primarily relate to tax compliance and planning, provision of formal tax opinions, assistance in resolutions of tax disputes for Lifeco and/or its subsidiaries in connection with income taxes, property taxes and other taxes, and analyses of income tax processes and controls. - 4.
-All Other Fees: These other fees relate to specific engagements including translation services, consulting on accounting issues, and information technology testing and development services.
+- 1. Audit Fees: These audit fees are for the audits of the financial statements of Lifeco and its subsidiaries and other services normally provided by the external auditor in connection with statutory and regulatory filings.
+These fees also include amounts for the audits of the financial statements of the segregated funds of Lifeco's insurance subsidiaries, for the audits of the financial statements of registered or unregistered funds and other investment products managed by subsidiaries of Lifeco, and for the audits of the financial statements of partnerships to which Lifeco, its subsidiaries or the segregated funds of Lifeco's insurance subsidiaries are a party. - 2.
+Audit-Related Fees: These audit-related fees include fees for reviews of securities filings and other services related to financings of Lifeco and/or its subsidiaries, including information barrier audits or reviews.
+These fees also include amounts for the reviews of interim financial statements of Lifeco and/or its subsidiaries, for the audits of pension plans of subsidiaries of Lifeco, and for audits/specified procedures mainly related to regulatory filings, internal controls, benefit plans, managed properties, business cycle processes and information barriers. - 3.
+Tax Fees: These tax fees primarily relate to tax compliance and planning, provision of formal tax opinions, assistance in resolutions of tax disputes for Lifeco and/or its subsidiaries in connection with income taxes, property taxes and other taxes, and analyses of income tax processes and controls as well as Foreign Account Tax Compliance Act services. - 4.
+All Other Fees: These other fees relate to specific engagements including translation services, consulting on accounting issues, information technology testing and development, quality assurance services and innovation strategy.